 Trees form some of the most beautiful and useful parts of our environment.
-If you love nature, then you agree that trees equal to life.
-Not only do trees make the environment breathtaking and fascinating but are also quite crucial for our survival on Earth.
+If you love nature, then you agree that trees equal life.
+Not only do trees make the environment breathtaking and fascinating, but they’re also quite crucial for our survival on Earth.

-Trees offer way more than just adding a glamorous and sightly look to Mother Nature.
+Trees offer way more than just adding a glamorous look to Mother Nature.
 We need trees to prevent, eliminate, and reduce the effects of climate change.
 Trees also provide food and medicine, economic opportunities, clean the air, and help to prevent soil and water pollution.
-All these are but a few benefits that we, as the inhabitants of the Earth, reap from trees.
+All these are a few benefits that the inhabitants of the Earth reap from trees.

 It is thus quite essential for all outdoor lovers to learn a few tricks here and there on how to identify trees quickly.
 This could prove quite complicated and strenuous at first, but you can learn with time.
 It is crucial, especially for survival purposes or just a new hobby you can pick up to spice up your outdoor activities.